24/7 Free Live Search

 Arraignment at Superior Court

 The first court appearance in Marin County occurs at the Marin County Superior Court, typically within 48 hours of arrest for in-custody defendants.
-At arraignment, charges are formally read, a plea is entered, and bail conditions are reviewed.
+The arraignment is where charges are formally presented, the defendant enters a plea, and the judge reviews bail conditions.
 An attorney should be present if at all possible.

 📞